floto/floto-documentation/dsl.rst

    :param templatePath: path to the Freemarker template file in the system running floto
    :param destinationPath: the destination path in the image
    :param templateConfig: an object used to fill in template parameters

+.. function:: addFile(filePath, destinationPath)

+   Copy a file to the image

+   :param filePath: path to the file in the system running floto
+   :param destinationPath: the destination path in the image

 .. function:: cmd(command)